 - Any equipment that meets the scope of this program must be turned off and completely isolated from all energy sources before servicing and/or maintenance begins.
-Depending on the equipment and the scope of work, there may be different isolation points and procedures needed. - If a piece of equipment has a single isolation point, the authorized employee must de-energize the equipment and place their personal lockout lock onto the isolation device. - If a piece of equipment has more than one isolation point, then a group lockout box must be used. - Tags must be attached to each isolation lockout device to identify the lockbox number it is associated with. - Once all energy isolation points are locked and tagged out, the Authorized Employee must attempt to start the equipment to verify that full energy isolation has been achieved prior to the start of any work on the equipment. - The STOP button(s) must always be depressed after attempting to start the equipment as a safeguard to prevent the equipment from automatically starting when the system is reenergized. - Interrupting of Lock-out: If it becomes necessary to interrupt a Lockout in order to unlock one or more energy isolation points or change the position of any of the valves/devices secured in a predetermined safe position, all work on the locked-out equipment must come to a stop.
-Prior to the commencement of any work, the one or more energy isolation points that were changed must be verified as Locked out then documented on the Energy Isolation Procedure.
-Locks and/or tags may be temporarily removed from the energy isolating device when it is essential to test or position the equipment only after ensuring that it is safe to do so and all employees involved with the work have been notified, and all work associated with the job has been stopped.
-Immediately following the testing or positioning the locks or tags shall be reattached before continuing the servicing and/or maintenance.
+Depending on the equipment and the scope of work, there may be different isolation devices and procedures needed. - If a piece of equipment has a single energy isolation device, the authorized employee must deenergize the equipment and place their orange personal lockout lock onto the energy isolation device. - If a piece of equipment has more than one isolation device, then a group lockout box must be used. - Tags must be attached to each red isolation lockout lock to identify the lockbox number it is associated with. - Once all energy isolation devices are locked and tagged out, the Authorized Employee must attempt to start the equipment to verify that full energy isolation has been achieved prior to the start of any work on the equipment. - The STOP button(s) must always be depressed after attempting to start the equipment as a safeguard to prevent the equipment from automatically starting when the system is reenergized.